7Rajesh/Institutional-Semantic-Search-and-RAG-System/README.md

 {"category": "academic", "audience": "staff", "effective": "2024-07-01"}
 ```

-Real files always take priority over the bundled `sample_*` files, so you don't need to delete the samples by hand — just add your own documents and they'll be used instead.
+Real files always take priority over the bundled `sample_*` files, so no need to delete the samples by hand — just add your own documents and they'll be used instead.

 The sample documents are made up for testing.
 Every number and rule in them is invented, so don't treat them as real policy.